-Specific to signal analysis, Agilent provides a range of capabilities.
+Specific to signal analysis, Keysight provides a range of capabilities.
 This starts with basic functionality in the form of spectrum and “power suite” applications for all stages of product development and manufacturing.
 The next level comes from X-Series measurement applications, which offer capabilities such as power, harmonics, spurious and phase noise across benchtop and modular instruments.
-For advanced modulation analysis, the Agilent 89600 VSA software is compatible with—and provides consistent results from—a wide range of Agilent measurement platforms (see Figure 3).
+For advanced modulation analysis, the Keysight 89600 VSA software is compatible with—and provides consistent results from—a wide range of Keysight measurement platforms (see Figure 3).

 AWR Corporation, a National Instruments Company and leader in high-frequency EDA software, has had a long-standing commitment to provide design engineers with access to best-in-class, third-party tools through integration with the AWR Design EnvironmentTM.
 The AWR ConnectedTM family of products supports the flow of data between high-frequency design software from AWR and products from third-party software and hardware manufacturers automating the exchange of design and simulation/measurement data from software-to-software and/or software-to-hardware design environments.
 Design domains addressed include printed circuit boards, test and measurement (T&M), as well as MMIC thermal and related synthesis technologies.